akutruff/diagon/README.md

 Again, there is an optional dependency list parameter as well in order to use props inside your mutator function.

-*Warning:* The following applies to any asynchronous code, not just Dimmer.
+*Warning:* The following applies to any asynchronous code, not just Diagon.
 Be careful when using async functions with mutation!
 You could have multiple async functions executing, or simply some synchronous function modify state while your async process under way!
 It is much better to make an object that represents your async call with local state on it that is unique per async operation.
 That way if it gets replaced or invalidated you can ignore everything but the latest operation.

 ### Nested Async Generators